vdesgrange/vdesgrange.github.io/projects.md

 ### H2VK - Vulkan based educational graphic engine

-Personal project done to refresh knowledge with modern C++17, gather knowledge about the Vulkan cross-platform API and work with GPU.
+A personal project done to refresh modern C++ skills, gather knowledge about the Vulkan cross-platform API and work with GPU.
 A long term goal would be to render fluid flows solutions combined with PINN.
+Source are available [here](https://github.com/vdesgrange/h2vk).

 ~~~
 <div class="gallery">